Last Updated on January 18, 2021

-Tip: If you want to intensify the tomato taste you can add 2 tablespoons of tomato paste.
+- If you want to intensify the tomato taste you can add 2 tablespoons of tomato paste

 What is so special about lentils?

 Lentils are high in protein and fiber and also contain many complex carbohydrates.
-Due to their high fiber content, these legumes have a low glycemic index (GLYX).
+Due to their high roughage content, these legumes have a low glycemic index (GLYX).

-The dietary fibers also promote a long lasting satiation and a good digestion.
+The dietary fibers also promote long-lasting satiation and a good digestion.
 It's also great to know that lentils support the immune system by absorbing and removing toxins from the digestive tract.

 Lose weight with pulses